ruslanmv/ruslanmv.github.io/_posts/2025-04-02-universal-a2a-agent-tutorial.md

 ---
 title: "Building a Production-Ready, Pluggable A2A Agent with IBM watsonx.ai, MatrixHub, and MCP Gateway"
+description: "Build a production-ready, pluggable A2A agent with IBM watsonx.ai, MatrixHub, and the MCP Gateway — the Agent-to-Agent protocol in practice, step by step."
+last_modified_at: 2026-06-02
 excerpt: "Introduction to A2A with Universal A2A Agent"

 header: